 Another option is to take one of the Lake District’s most popular hikes, the Old Man of Coniston walk.
 This walk reaches an elevated lake with spectacular views.
 You can also head to nearby Tarn Hows to take the Tarn Hows Circular Walk which takes around 1 hour.

 The Lake District is a beautiful place for an English holiday or staycation.
-There’s a number of different accommodation options depending on your budget and preferences.
+There are a number of different accommodation options depending on your budget and preferences.

 When it comes to pretty villages in England, nothing can beat the ones in Yorkshire!
-Malham is located near Skipton, about 1.5 hours away from Manchester by car.
-It’s quite a secluded place and you will need to have your own vehicle to get there.
+Malham is located near Skipton, just 1.5 hours away from Manchester by car.
+However, it’s quite a secluded place and you will need to have your own vehicle to get there.